-Blood Orange Marmalade Scones – made from scratch scones with Golden Door Blood Orange Marmalade and fresh orange zest.
+Made with fresh orange zest and marmalade, Blood Orange Marmalade Scones are better than anything from the pastry case.
 These will be perfect with your morning coffee or your afternoon tea.

 SAVE THIS SCONE RECIPE TO YOUR FAVORITE PINTEREST BOARD!